Trump’s immigration offer brings polarized reactions from Dems and GOP

 Gillibrand tweeted: "Trump ordered the end of DACA and TPS.
 Then he shut down the government.
 Now he's holding federal workers hostage, saying he'll temporarily give back what he took away -- only if we give him a pointless, ineffective wall he falsely promised Mexico would pay for.
 This is a bad deal."

-New Jersey Senator Bob Menendez accused Truump of forcing "a pointless shutdown" to pay for the border wall.
+Then there was New Jersey Sen. Bob Menendez's response.
+He bluntly accused Trump of forcing "a pointless shutdown" to pay for the border wall.

 "This is about more than 800,000 Americans who are being held hostage by a President who has forced a pointless shutdown to pay for an expensive, ineffective wall.
 This is not about immigration.
 Dreamers and TPS recipients are not bargaining chips.
-It's unacceptable that after taking away DACA protections, eliminating the TPS program for thousands of immigrants and creating an humanitarian crisis at the border, President Trumpis offering temporary solutions in exchange for a permanant wall."
+It's unacceptable that after taking away DACA protections, eliminating the TPS program for thousands of immigrants and creating a humanitarian crisis at the border, President Trump is offering temporary solutions in exchange for a permanent wall."

-The Democratic senator also said "a legitimate negotiation" can be made after the government is reopened.
+The Democratic senator also said "a legitimate negotiation" can proceed after the government is reopened.

-Senator Chris Coons of Delaware slammed McConnell for refusing "to meaningfully negotiate with Senate Democrats," but also called Trump's offer "a first step toward comprehensive immigration reform."
+Fellow Democratic Sen. Chris Coons of Delaware slammed McConnell for refusing "to meaningfully negotiate with Senate Democrats," but also called Trump's offer "a first step toward comprehensive immigration reform."

 "This senseless government shutdown is hurting millions of Americans, and its impacts are only getting worse.
 The President should re-open the government so that Republicans and Democrats in Congress can work with the White House to find a sensible solution on border security and immigration.
 I am confident that a reasonable compromise can be reached, but not while President Trump continues to keep significant parts of the government shut down and Leader McConnell refuses to meaningfully negotiate with Senate Democrats," he said.